WHICH SERVICE DO YOU NEED?

 The Summit Players’ first season centered on a 75-minute production of A Midsummer Night’s Dream, presented in 13 different state parks.
 Over the course of the summer of 2015, 160 children and adults participated in workshops, and 1,162 audience members joined us for performances.
 The production costs were met through a successful crowdfunding campaign, and the initial goal was reached within 26 hours of the launch.
 The GoFundMe page exceeded its goal and we donated 50% of additional funds raised to the youth arts organization Express Yourself Milwaukee.

 Armando Harlow Ronconi

 In seasons since, Summit Players Theatre has become a nonprofit theatre company and has continued to serve larger communities across the state.
-Over 6,000 happy participants have joined us for Shakespeare in the State Parks since we started.
+More than 10,000 happy participants have joined us for Shakespeare in the State Parks since we started.
 In addition, we've brought Shakespeare into various schools through education initiatives.
 Summit Players Theatre remains committed to creating theatre that is educationally and financially accessible for a wide audience across the state of Wisconsin.

 With each successive season, Summit Players Theatre aspires to reach more people in a wider range than ever before.
 Your support, as well as the support of various private and public Wisconsin organizations, make it possible.
 By donating and showing up, you can contribute to both the history and the future of Summit Players Theatre.
 We can't wait to see you in a park this summer.
 Come play!